Why a “CFO’s guide to choosing an MSP”? Does being a CFO make a difference in choosing an MSP to manage IT?

 Why Cybersecurity Standards are Important to SMBs: Don’t Let Customers Catch You With Your Security Pants Down

 I'm often asked if cybersecurity standards are important to SMBs.
 You bet your sweet bippy!
-I've seen this story play out more and more the past several years: One of our clients frantically contacts us because one of their customers wants to know if their company...
+I've seen this story play out more and more over the past several years: One of our clients frantically contacts us because one of their customers wants to know if their...

 Data security compliance has been coming after you for a while.
 It’s now picking up speed whether you like it or not.
 A couple of years ago the European Union issued GDPR to help protect citizens’ data rights.
 Companies that have any data from individuals who reside...